jamespham0317/Maze-Generator-and-Solver/README.md

 # Maze Generator and Solver

 An interactive maze generator and visual pathfinding tool written in C++ using [Raylib](https://www.raylib.com/).
-Mazes are generated using randomized Depth-First Search (DFS), and solved using a variety of algorithms with real-time animation.
+Mazes are generated and solved using a variety of algorithms with real-time animation.

 ---

 ## Features

-- Maze generation with randomized DFS
-- Animated visualization of solving algorithms
+- Animated visualization of generation and solving algorithms
+- Generators include:
+  - Randomized Depth-First Search (DFS)
+  - Randomized Prim's Algorithm
+  - Kruskal's Algorithm
 - Solvers include:
   - Depth-First Search (DFS)
   - Breadth-First Search (BFS)